Foundations of geometric approximate group theory: The proof of Theorem 7.14

-The final goal of the construction is to build an open $(n+1)$-colored cover $\cU$ of $X$ that will have properties which guarantee that $\ell$-$\dim X\leq n$.
+Now that the properties (1) -- (7) are established, the final goal of the construction is to use them to build an open $(n+1)$-colored cover $\cU$ of $X$ that will have properties which guarantee that $\ell$-$\dim X\leq n$.
 The way to build it is by induction in finitely many steps.